gsaldutti/NICE-ACTIMIZE/README.md

 Net Income: Third quarter 2021 net income totaled $47.2 million compared to $50.7 for the third quarter of 2020.
 Net income margin decreased to 9.6% compared to 12.4% for the third quarter of 2020.

-Fully Diluted Earnings Per Share: Fully diluted earnings per share for the Third quarter of 2021 decreased to $0.70, compared to $0.76 in the third quarter of 2020.

 ### NICE trades on the NASDAQ Exchange as an (ADR) American Depository Receipt.
 An ADR is a certificate issued by a U.S. Bank that represents shares in foreign stock.
 ADRs and their dividends are priced in U.S. Dollars.